ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_disk_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>The <em>host_bus_adapter_type</em> enumerated type defines the valid types of host bus adapters that may be used for attaching a virtual storage device to a virtual machine.</div>
+                        <div>The {@name HostBusAdapterType} defines the valid types of host bus adapters that may be used for attaching a virtual storage device to a virtual machine.</div>
                 </td>
             </tr>
             <tr>